ASC 718 Explained: Key Considerations for Expensing Stock Compensation

 What is ASC 718?

-ASC 718 is the subset of a law that regulates spending of equity-based compensation in US companies.
 Accounting Standards Codification or ASC is the only source of GAAP in the US.
-It is well-organized research enabling system where all accounting standards are categorized based on topics, subtopics, and thematic areas.
+It is a well-organized research enabling system where all accounting standards are categorized based on topics, subtopics, and thematic areas.
 A company must engage with experts and advisors experienced in accounting standards, security laws, tax regulations, and admin procedures to handle all filings.
 This is best considered right from the time company management decides to issue equity compensation to employees.
 Provisions for ASC 718 accounting must be made simultaneously.

 Equity awards though part of an employee’s regular compensation follow a different set of accounting rules.
 What is categorized today under ASC 718 was earlier known as FAS 123 (r).
 These determine the rules by which a company should expense equity rewards in their income statements.
-ASC 718 rules can extend the shares issued to non-employees as well.
+This rule can extend the shares issued to non-employees as well.
 However, it is a highly technical process and as much as a founder can learn about it, it is best left to experts (hired employees or consultants) to manage this.

 Why is ASC 718 important?